Chapter 7: Practical application issues

 As acknowledged in IFRS 15, in circumstances in which substantially the same asset is readily available in the marketplace (which may be the case for a commodity), an agreement to repurchase at the prevailing market price may not constrain the customer’s ability to direct the use of, and obtain substantially all the benefits from, an asset.

-Accordingly, it’s crucial to assess whether the seller’s obligation or right to repurchase restricts the customer’s ability in such a manner.
-This determination hinges on a thorough examination of the specific facts and circumstances.
+Accordingly, it is important to consider whether the seller’s obligation or right to repurchase does limit the customer’s ability in this way.
+This will depend on a careful analysis of the specific facts and circumstances.

-- If there is compelling evidence that the customer faces no limitations in directing the use of the asset and obtaining most of its benefits, indicating clear transfer of control to the customer, the contract should be recognized as a sale under IFRS 15.
+- If there is compelling evidence that the customer is not limited in its ability to direct the use of, and obtain substantially all of the remaining benefits from, the asset, such that control of the asset has clearly transferred to the customer, the contract should be accounted for as a sale in accordance with IFRS 15.

-Specifically, for the customer to genuinely acquire control of the commodity, it must be feasible for the customer to easily procure equivalent commodity assets at the appropriate time and location to fulfill the requirements of the forward or call option.
-Moreover, the price paid must be demonstrably comparable to the prevailing market price at the settlement date, ensuring the customer genuinely enjoys most economic benefits of the commodity.
+Before concluding that recognition of a sale is appropriate, it will be necessary to make a robust assessment of the terms of the arrangement and of other relevant facts and circumstances against the indicators listed in IFRS 15 (including legal title to and physical possession of the assets).
+In particular, for the customer to have genuinely obtained control of the commodity in question, it must be the case that the customer could readily source equivalent commodity assets at the appropriate time and in the appropriate location to satisfy the requirements of the forward or call option and that the price to be paid is demonstrably equivalent to the prevailing market price at the date of settlement such that the customer has genuinely obtained substantially all economic benefits of the commodity.

-If the repurchase agreement mandates delivery in a location devoid of alternative commodity sources, the customer might be compelled to merely return the same commodity to the entity.
-In such cases, the customer wouldn’t have effectively obtained control of the asset.
+If the repurchase agreement requires delivery in a location without alternative sources of the commodity, the customer may be economically compelled to simply deliver the same commodity back to the entity and, as such, will not have obtained control of the asset.

 Sales which include a contingent call option